- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - To learn more

 The symptoms of clinical depression are listed below.
-Family and friends can look for these symptoms in a cancer patient and encourage him to get help for depression when symptoms are noticed.
-Patients do not usually have symptoms of anxiety and depression at the same time.
-(See the section called "Anxiety and fear.")
+Family and friends can look for these symptoms in the patient and encourage them to get help when symptoms are noticed.
+Patients rarely have symptoms of anxiety and depression at the same time, but it can happen.
+(See the section called “Anxiety, fear, and emotional distress.”)

-Treatments for depression in cancer patients include medicine, counseling, or a combination of both, and sometimes other specialized treatments.
+Treatments for depression in people with cancer can include medicine, counseling, or a combination of both, and sometimes other specialized treatments.
 These treatments improve the depression, reduce the suffering, and help the person with cancer have a better quality of life.